jdoleary/Spellmasons/docs/TasksCurrent.md

 - inventory should show current card cost and cooldown
 -  Add save/load to menu
 # Bugs / Cleaning
+- bug: Splitlimit is not working if you cast one at a time
 - You can't close popups on 1080x764 resolution
 - "All targets" copy is confusing if player doesn't understand targeting
 - bug: loading game files somehow results in units at 0,0